Pathoschild/smapi-mod-dump/source/~kdau/ScryingOrb/README.md

 ## Configuration

+If you have installed Generic Mod Config Menu, you can access this mod's configuration by clicking the cogwheel button at the lower left corner of the Stardew Valley title screen and then choosing "Scrying Orb".

-The first time you run the mod, it will generate a `config.json` file in its main folder (`Mods/ScryingOrb`).
-Three options are available:
+Otherwise, you can edit the mod's `config.json` file; it will be generated in the mod's main folder (`Mods/ScryingOrb`) the first time you run it.
+These options are available:

+* `InaccuratePredictions`: Set this to `true` to let the spirits make predictions that are inaccurate due to the presence of conflicting mods.
+For entertainment purposes only.
 * `InstantRecipe`: Set this to `true` to give the Scrying Orb crafting recipe immediately instead of needing two hearts with the Wizard.
 * `UnlimitedUse`: Set this to `true` to have the Scrying Orb work without taking offerings permanently.
-* `InaccuratePredictions`: Set this to `true` to let the spirits make predictions that are inaccurate due to the presence of conflicting mods.
-For entertainment purposes only.
+* `ActivateKey`: Set this to any valid keybinding that will then activate the Scrying Orb unlimited use menu without any orb or offering.
+[See the list of keybindings here.](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings#Available_bindings)

 ## Translation

 This mod can be translated into any language supported by Stardew Valley.
-It is currently available in English, French, Russian and Simplified Chinese.
+It is currently available in English, French, Portuguese, Russian and Simplified Chinese.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
 You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), [on Nexus](https://www.nexusmods.com/stardewvalley/mods/5603?tab=bugs) or by DM on Discord.